Interested in microdosing but unsure of the effects?

 What are the main pros and cons of microdosing mushrooms?

-The pros of microdosing include enhanced creativity, focus, and mood improvement.
+The pros of microdosing shrooms include enhanced creativity, focus, and mood improvement.
 However, cons can include potential fatigue, mood swings, and other side effects, which vary from person to person.

 Does psilocybin make me sleepy?